 The scheme will bring significant improvements to the neighbourhood and include:

-- a new, modern building for a new Ark primary school bringing together Ark Swift Primary Academy and Ark Burlington Danes;
+- a new, modern building for a new school, Ark White City Primary Academy, bringing together Ark Swift Primary Academy and Ark Burlington Danes primary schools;

 - 132 new affordable homes in an area of high housing need;